EvaMaeRey/ggplot2-extension-cookbook/README.md

 <!-- badges: end -->

-*The ggplot2 Extension Cookbook* aims to provide ggplot2 some extension strategies in a consistent and accessible way.
+This *ggplot2 Extension Cookbook* aims to provide ggplot2 some extension strategies in a consistent and accessible way.

 We group the content by extension type, provide demonstrations of their